yguitton/training-material/topics/imaging/tutorials/parameter-tuning/tutorial.md

 ![img_1.png](../../images/parameter-tuning/table_results.png)

-In this example, results suggest that as the sigma value increases, the Dice coefficient, which measures the overlap between the predicted segmentation and the ground truth, decreases.
+In this example, results suggest that as the *sigma* value increases, the Dice coefficient, which measures the agreement of the predicted segmentation image foreground and the ground truth image foreground, decreases.
 Lower sigma values result in segmentations that more closely match the ground truth, with the highest Dice coefficient of 0.91 achieved at the lowest sigma value of 0.5.

 The Hausdorff
-distance, a measure of the maximum distance between two sets, significantly increases with higher sigma values, from 17.8 to 203.
+distance, a measure of the maximum distance between the contours of the predicted segmentation and the ground truth segmentation, significantly increases with higher sigma values, from 17.8 to 203.
 This increase shows that higher sigma values lead to segmentations that are not only less accurate but also potentially include large outliers or misclassifications.